matrix-org/complement-crypto/README.md

 - To date, there exists no test suite which meets the scope of Complement-Crypto.

 ### How do I run it?
+It's currently pretty awful to run, as you need toolchains for both Rust and JS.
+Working on improving this.

 You need to build Rust SDK FFI bindings _and_ JS SDK before you can get this to run.
 You also need a Complement homeserver image.
 When that is setup: